-Timor-Leste faced several challenges due to the impact of the COVID-19 pandemic.
-Travel restrictions have hit the economic activities and especially bring substantial struggle for the informal sector, such as those working in the fisheries sector, with limited access to technological supports and relative geographic isolation.
+Timor-Leste faced several challenges due to the impact of COVID-19 pandemic.
+Travel restrictions has hit the economic activities and especially bring substantial struggle for informal sector such as those working in the fisheries sector, with limited access to technological supports and relative geographic isolation.

-Similar to other countries in the region, the movement restrictions have impacted households income and livelihoods.
-In some places, the travel restrictions were unequally enforced and the authorities did not apply the same rules for everyone.
-For example, politicians were able to travel between municipalities as they had private vehicles, whereas the ones dependent on public transport could not travel freely even though they were already fully vaccinated.
-These restrictions have limited the access of fisherfolks to sell their fish.
-Moreover, the demand for local products, including fish, has dropped significantly.
-It is found that the prices reduced by up to 50%, hence making it difficult for people to maintain a stable income.
+Similar to other countries in the region, the movement restrictions has impacted households income and livelihoods.
+In some places, the travel restrictions were unequally enforced where the authorities did not apply the same rules for everyone.
+For example, politicians were able to travel between municipalities as they have private vehicles, whereas the ones dependent on public transport could not travel freely even they are already fully vaccinated.
+These restrictions have limit the access of fisherfolks to sell their fish.
+Moreover, the demand for local products including fish has dropped significantly.
+It is found that the prices reduced up to 50%, hence making it difficult for people to maintain a stable income.

-Not only disturbing access to the market, the travel restrictions also disrupt the access to fishing equipment.
-Usually, fishers obtain their fishing tools and equipment from Dili or West Timor.
-However, because of the restrictions, they had to use lower quality or less effective products.
+Not only disturbing access to market, the travel restrictions also disrupt the access to fishing equipment.
+Usually, fishers obtain their fishing tools and equipment from Dili or West Timor, however because of the restrictions they had to use lower quality or less effective products.